 He also starred as Jesse Katsopolis on the sitcom, Full House, as Dr. Tony Gates on the medical drama, ER, and as Albert in the revival of Bye Bye Birdie.
 He also served as a producer of the Netflix series, Fuller House.
 What can’t John Stamos do?

-Opening Day Of Star Wars At Grauman’s Chinese Theater In Los Angeles In 1977
+Opening Day Of Star Wars At Leicester Square Theatre in London In 1977

 George Lucas’s Star Wars: Episode IV: A New Hope was the first installment of what would go on to be the original Star Wars series.
 You know the one?
 It’s only a worldwide phenomenon with new story arcs emerging in film, animation and video games to this day.
 The star-studded film included Harrison Ford and Carrie Fisher and focussed in on the Rebel Alliance, led by Princess Leia and its attempt to destroy the Death Star.

-This photo was taken during its grand opening day at Grauman’s Chinese Theater in Los Angeles in May of 1977.
+This photo was taken during its grand opening day at Leicester Square Theatre in London in 1977.
 Apparently, moviegoers were too excited to witness entertainment at its finest and were willing to form a queue just to watch the highly-anticipated film and their favorite stars.

 David Bowie Modeling With Jan De Souza